-The only Libyan refugee who made it into the US last year
+The Libyan refugee who made it into the US before the ban

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.